Our new Duyun Maoijian 2019 green tea is available for pre-order till the 15th of July.

 The most expensive green teas have to comply with 5 criteria.

 No matter what, they are always plucked before the festival of Qingming.
-These buds and leaves tend not to get bitter, and their colour is greener than that of the later ones.
+These buds and leaves tend not to get bitter, and their color is greener than that of the later ones.
 During the chilly, early-Spring days, the leaves grow slower and contain higher amounts of L-theanine, which greatly contributes to the relaxation of the body and the mind.

 For more information, please read our previous blogpost on Qingming.